Usecase Examples

 See Overview for an example of real-time analytics.
 Which is to calculate the total number of logs, the minimum size, the maximum size, the average size, and the number of packets with the size greater than 550 for each status code in a 1-minute fixed window for access logs.

-Another example of real-time analytics is to get all distinct country from the ngx_access_log table.
-The query for continuous aggregation would be:
+Another example of real-time analytics is to retrieve all distinct countries from the ngx_access_log

 /* input table */